matiasecharri/matiasecharri/README.md

 Frontend Engineer who **cares equally** about how a product is built and how it feels to use.

-I work with React, Next.js, and TypeScript on complex product flows, reusable frontend systems, and polished interactions with GSAP and Three.js.
-The goal is always the same: solid code, fast experiences, and details that feel intentional.
+I build products that balance maintainability, performance, accessibility, and visual quality.<br> The goal is always the same: solid code and an experience that feels intentional.
 <br><br>
 `CURRENT FOCUS`